Azathothas/Stars/README.md

 - [bensadeh/tailspin](https://github.com/bensadeh/tailspin) – 🌀 A log file highlighter
 - [bincode-org/bincode](https://github.com/bincode-org/bincode) – A binary encoder / decoder implementation in Rust.
 - [biomejs/biome](https://github.com/biomejs/biome) – A toolchain for web projects, aimed to provide functionalities to maintain them.
 Biome offers formatter and linter, usable via CLI and LSP.
+- [blacknon/hwatch](https://github.com/blacknon/hwatch) – A modern alternative to the watch command, records the differences in execution results and can check this differences at after.
 - [blst-security/cherrybomb](https://github.com/blst-security/cherrybomb) – Stop half-done APIs!
 Cherrybomb is a CLI tool that helps you avoid undefined user behaviour by auditing your API specifications, validating them and running API security tests.
 - [bootandy/dust](https://github.com/bootandy/dust) – A more intuitive version of du in rust
 - [bottlerocket-os/bottlerocket](https://github.com/bottlerocket-os/bottlerocket) – An operating system designed for hosting containers